-Recalling its resolution 14 (I) of 13 February 1946 and the role of the Advisory Committee on Administrative and Budgetary Questions as a subsidiary body of the General Assembly,
+Recalling its resolution 14 (I) of 13 February 1946 and the role of the Advisory Committee as a subsidiary body of the General Assembly,

-1 Official Records of the General Assembly, Seventy-third Session, Supplement No. 32 (A/73/32).
+1 Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 32 (A/74/32).